 - You were treated by a dental professional in a way that falls short of what could be reasonably expected of a competent practitioner.
 This is called a breach of duty or negligence.

-- As a result of the negligence (and nothing else), you were injured or made ill.
+- As a result of the dental professional’s negligence, you were injured or made ill.
 This is referred to as causation.

 It’s important that you can both criteria are met before claiming for dental negligence.
-For example, if you were injured but the dentist did everything correctly i.e. they were not negligent, a claim would not be possible.
+For instance, if you were injured but the dentist did everything correctly i.e., they were not negligent, a claim would not be possible.

 To confirm whether dental negligence has occurred, your solicitor might ask a suitably-qualified specialist to review the evidence.
 They may use the Bolam test as part of their review.
 This is where the defendant’s work will be checked by a peer to see if they’d have acted in the same way given the same circumstances.